Introduction to Nutanix

 Veritas NetBackup is a data management solution with many different options and possibilities.
 As one of the bigger competitors on the backup market as a whole, Veritas supports a variety of different storage formats and file systems, with Nutanix’s Acropolis Hypervisor (AHV) being one of them.
 It is a versatile solution that offers data protection, backup to different platforms, both Windows and Linux operating systems, and can also perform various cross-platform recovery processes.

-Bacula Enterprise is unique due to its usage of modules to greatly expand the functionality of the original backup and recovery solution exactly according to a users needs..
-Bacula Enterprise’s Nutanix AHV module offers snapshot-based backups, agentless deployments, full VM image restoration and many other features.
-Bacula also natively integrates with a variety of other VM types aside from Nutanix, such as VMware, Hyper-V, Xen, RHV, KVM and Proxmox, making it one of the most flexible solutions on the market.
+Bacula Enterprise is unique due to its usage of modules to greatly expand the functionality of the original backup and recovery solution exactly according to a users needs.
+Bacula Enterprise’s Nutanix-Certified AHV module offers snapshot-based backups, agentless deployments, full VM image restoration and many other features.
+Bacula also natively integrates with an especially wide variety of other VM types aside from Nutanix, such as VMware, Hyper-V, Xen, RHV, KVM and Proxmox, making it one of the most flexible solutions on the market.
 Its potential for customization is also outstanding.
 More importantly however, is its especially high levels of security and built in protection against ransomware, which tends to go above and beyond other backup vendors.
 As such, it is a particular favorite among military, defense, government and high performance computing (HPC) organizations.

 Veeam is another well-known name in the field, and its Nutanix-related capabilities are just as valid as any other part of the solution.
 It offers repository-agnostic backups, flexible recovery processes, a centralized management console, fast item-level recovery for specific apps, native Linux file-level recovery, as well as multiple backup types.
 It is also simple to operate, making it far less taxing to keep around compared with other solutions that rely on legacy infrastructures.